isomerpages/moe-meetoh/_announcements/2025 CL Online Open Classroom.md

 <p></p>
 <p>The report also featured a soundbite from Mdm Zhang, stating that parents'
 feedback on the teaching method was positive and that it encouraged their children to speak CL more regularly at home.
-Our student also shared that her favorite part of the lesson was the small character cards (字宝宝), which make learning Chinese characters fun.</p>
+Our student, Deng Lanqi Rosabel from P1-9, also shared that her favorite part of the lesson was the small character cards (字宝宝), which make learning Chinese characters fun.</p>
 <p></p>
 <div class="iframe-wrapper">
 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/FFAjjHRUWt0?si=1YTALqLtnSLl348C"></iframe>